bukibarak/obs-blueprint/doc/full_install.md

 ![where-cmake](./images/where-cmake.png)

 > [!CAUTION]
-> The next steps are only required if you want to run OBS-Blueprint on the GPU (CUDA)
+> The next two steps are only required if you want to run OBS-Blueprint on the GPU (CUDA)

 11. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
 12. Close all command-line interfaces and open one again by typing `cmd` in the Windows search bar.
 Then, type `where.exe nvcc`.
 If you have a path with "*.../NVIDIA GPU Computing Toolkit/CUDA/v12.6/...*" then you should be good!